 The results of this study in the bivariate test were obtained: in Puskesmas ISO all service quality variables included: tangibles, reliability, responsiveness, assurance and empathy had an effect on patient satisfaction while in Puskesmas Non-ISO all service quality variables did not affect patient satisfaction.
 In the multivariate test, the results obtained at Puskesmas ISO tangibles, reliability, responsiveness and empathy variables affected patient satisfaction, whereas in Puskesmas Non-ISO, tangibles and reliability variables that affected patient satisfaction.
-This research can be an additional academic study in studying variable variables that influence patient satisfaction in health care institutions, especially basic level services so that things that can improve the quality of services can be learned so as to increase patient satisfaction both at Puskesmas ISO certified and the Puskesmas Non-ISO.
-Policy makers in the regions certainly need to know the quality of services produced by health care institutions both those that increase and those that become obstacles so that they can make policies in an effort to improve the quality of services such as Puskesmas that are not ISO certified. improve the quality of services such as Puskesmas that are not ISO certified. improve the quality of health services for the community better and of course the hope of achieving a healthy community.
+This research can be an additional academic study in studying variable variables that influence patient satisfaction in health care institutions, especially basic level services so that things that can improve the quality of services can be learned so as to increase patient satisfaction, and vice versa can be learned things what can be a barrier in improving the quality of service and patient satisfaction both at Puskesmas ISO certified and the Puskesmas Non-ISO.
+Policy makers in the regions certainly need to know the quality of services produced by health care institutions both those that increase and those that become obstacles so that they can make policies in an effort to improve the quality of services such as Puskesmas that are not ISO certified. improve the quality of health services for the community better and of course the hope of achieving a healthy community.